tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 ^^^^^

 The specific LSM method adopted is the one based on the usage of a mutual information metric, commonly referred to as the mutual information per per coded bit (MIB or MMIB when a mean of multiples MIBs is involved).
 Another option would be represented by the Exponential ESM (EESM); however, recent studies demonstrate that MIESM outperforms EESM in terms of accuracy [LozanoCost]_.
-Moreover, from an HARQ perspective, the MIESM has more flexibility in managing the combinations of the HARQ blocks.
-In fact, by working in the MI field, the formulas for evaluating both the chase combining (CC) and the incremental redundancy (IR) schemes work in the MI field as well, where there is no dependency respect to the MCS.
-On the contrary, the HARQ model of EESM works in the effective SINR field, which is MCS dependent, and does not allow the combination of HARQ blocks using different MCSs [wimaxEmd]_.

 .. _fig-miesm-architecture: